Josh Peck: Personal life

-In the fourth season of Drake & Josh, Peck was noticeably thinner.
+In the third season of Drake & Josh, from the episode “The Drake and Josh Inn” and onward, Peck was noticeably thinner.
 He said: "I made a conscious effort to lose weight because I knew I could be happier as well as being healthier.
 I started by going on a diet a year and a half ago and I got a personal trainer, but I definitely have a healthier lifestyle now.
 Also I feel that because I do so much television, I am a better role model.
 I don't really understand why I should be a role model, but I know that kids do look up to me, so it is my responsibility to motivate people and be inspiring.
 I hope that I can do that for kids.
 It doesn't really matter what you look like though."
+During the same time period, he had substance use issues involving alcohol and drugs.

 In June 2017, Peck married his longtime girlfriend, Paige O'Brien.
 In August 2018, the couple announced they were expecting their first child.
 Their first son was born December 29 of that year.
 On October 13, 2022, they welcomed their second son.
 On July 2, 2025, they announced via Instagram that they had welcomed their third son.

 Peck has named Ben Kingsley as his favorite actor, stating "Nobody is as good as him in my opinion".